Skip to main content

 How Are Air Conditioners Rated?

 Air conditioners are typically rated two ways: cooling capacity and energy efficiency.
-When you ask the question, “what size AC unit do I need?” you’ll be interested in cooling capacity as measured in BTUh or tons.
+When you ask the question, “what size AC unit do I need?” you’ll be interested in cooling capacity as measured in BTU or tons.
 To compare energy efficiency between different AC units, you’ll usually look for the SEER2, or Seasonal Energy Efficiency Ratio 2, which is kind of like the air conditioner version of miles per gallon for a car.

 Cooling Capacity

-Cooling capacity offers a concrete measure to help determine whether a particular air conditioner is an appropriate fit for your space.
+Cooling capacity offers a concrete measure to help determine whether a particular air conditioner is an appropriate fit to cool your home.
 An air conditioner’s cooling capacity is expressed in BTUh (British Thermal Units per Hour) or tons (often referred to as “tonnage”).
 Both offer a measurement of an air conditioner’s cooling ability over an hour’s time.
 One ton of cooling capacity is equal to 12,000 BTUh.
 Residential air conditioners usually range from 1.5 to 5 tons (or, 18,000 – 60,000 BTUh).
 Anything with larger cooling capacity would be considered light commercial.
 Tonnage ratings are typically expressed in increments of .5 tons, so residential air conditioners are usually rated as 1.5, 2, 2.5, 3, 3.5, 4, 4.5 or 5 ton units.
 It should be noted that there is a distinct difference between BTU and BTUh.
 BTU, or British Thermal Units, is actually a measurement for the amount of heat needed to raise one pound of water by one degree Fahrenheit.
 BTUh represents a measure of how much heat in BTUs an air conditioner can remove from your home over an hour’s time.

 SEER2 Rating